mautrix/docs/bridges/go/gmessages/index.md

 Use the sidebar to find the relevant pages.
 Things that are the same for all bridges, like setting up the bridge, are right below the "Go-based bridges" header.
-Things specific to mautrix-whatsapp are under this page.
+Things specific to mautrix-gmessages are under this page.

 These docs are mostly targeted towards people who are hosting the bridge themselves.
 If you don't want to host it yourself, you can use a public